- 1 What is Ragi?

 Serve with love, tomato onion chutney optional.

-- Tomato and onion are must.
-Besides these two add whatever veggies you have like capsicum, carrots etc. You can make only with tomato and onion also.
+- Tomato and onion are musts.
+Besides these two add whatever veggies you have like capsicum, carrots, etc. You can make it only with chopped onions and tomato also.

 - I used half tomato, half onion, one-fourth capsicum, and one-fourth carrot.